 Sea Turtles & Small Whales - All sea turtle and small cetacean reports should be reported immediately.
-Call with exact location and description of the animal -- Mystic Aquarium (860) 572-5955, Press 0 for an operator or ext.
+Call with exact location, description of the animal, and contact information -- Mystic Aquarium (860) 572-5955, Press 0 for an operator or ext.
 107.

 Seals - If the seal is not injured, remember that seals routinely haul out (beach themselves) and no response is warranted until after 24 hours.
-If the seal remains beached after that time, or is otherwise injured/sick, call with exact location and description of the animal Mystic Aquarium (860) 572-5955, Press 0 for an operator or ext.
+If the seal remains beached after that time, or is otherwise injured/sick, call with exact location, description of the animal, and contact information Mystic Aquarium (860) 572-5955, Press 0 for an operator or ext.
 107.

 Large Whales - The Large Whale Disentanglement Network is coordinated by the Center for Coastal Studies (CCS).
 This network has the necessary authorization from the National Marine Fisheries Service (NMFS)and the communications and logistical support of the U.S. Coast Guard.
 The speedy and accurate reporting of entangled whales by all boaters is essential to the process.